-President Trump signed a new executive order (EO) on March 6 that imposes a 90-day suspension of entry to the U.S. of nationals of certain designated countries: Iran, Libya, Somalia, Sudan, Syria, and Yemen.
-The new EO takes effect March 16.
-While the new EO provides some relief from the original one issued on January 27, 2017, it will continue to impact visa processing and travel abroad for international students and scholars.
+President Trump signed an executive order (EO) on March 6 that sought to impose a 90-day suspension of entry to the U.S. of nationals of certain designated countries: Iran, Libya, Somalia, Sudan, Syria, and Yemen.
+It also eliminated the visa interview waiver program.

 Elimination of the Visa Interview Waiver Program

 The visa waiver program remains suspended for many applicants.
 As a result, we expect visa processing times for all applicants to slow considerably.
 Appointment and processing times are available at the Department of State’s website.

 Note: this is the visa interview waiver program.
 The visa waiver program is still in place as it has been.

 For citizens of Iran, Libya, Somalia, Sudan, Syria, and Yemen